-This document is intended external audiences with a need for information about DriveLock on the Armada 7800.
+This document is intended for internal and external audiences with the target audience being primarily marketing and field personnel engaged in communicating information about DriveLock on Armada notebooks.

 NOTICE

 The information in this publication is subject to change without notice.